jupyter-widgets/ipyleaflet/docs/source/api_reference/map.rst

 ================   =====================================     ===
-add_layer          Layer instance                            Add a new layer to the map remove_layer       Layer instance                            Remove a layer from the map clear_layers                                                 Remove all layers from the map add_control        Control instance                          Add a new control to the map remove_control     Control instance                          Remove a control from the map
+add_layer          Layer instance                            Add a new layer to the map remove_layer       Layer instance                            Remove a layer from the map substitute_layer   Layer instance                            Substitute a layer with a new layer clear_layers                                                 Remove all layers from the map add_control        Control instance                          Add a new control to the map remove_control     Control instance                          Remove a control from the map